Frequently Asked Questions

 Probate usually takes from 9 – 24 months and costs an average of approximately 3% of your estate to complete.
 Obviously the time and cost to complete the process could be more or less depending on the complexity of the matter, but these are good averages.
 The executor must get the court’s approval in advance – prior to taking any action to settle the estate – which is why the process can take so long.
 A probate attorney’s fees are set by state statute.

-A Revocable Living Trust is one of the basic estate planning tools that should be considered when a person is preparing their estate plan.
-Usually a person weighs the pros and cons of a will vs. a trust when deciding what to do.
+A Revocable Living Trust is the estate planning tool of choice for people who want to avoid probate at their death.
 “Revocable” means just that – once you establish a revocable trust, you can revoke or cancel it at any time.
 Since you are the Trustor (owner of the trust) you are in full control of the document and can maintain or do away with it at any time without asking the permission of anyone.
 “Living” simply means that the trust was established and funded during your lifetime, as opposed to being funded at death.
 (A trust funded at death is called a testamentary trust, which is a trust contained in a will.
 Assets of a testamentary trust are titled over to the trust at your death, which requires a probate proceeding.)

 If you have a very complicated estate and need the hands-on involvement of a court to untangle the mess, then you should prepare a will and allow your estate to go through probate.
-And in certain elder law or special needs situations – where the law only allows certain protections if a person has a testamentary or special needs trust contained in a will – the will is the only option.
+However most estates don’t need court involvement – they just want their assets to pass to their beneficiaries without the cost or hassle of probate.